Sarcoma (Soft Tissue/Bone Cancer)

 Email: Chanda.miller@phci.org

 PRIMARY OBJECTIVE: I. To assess whether the combination of doxorubicin and pembrolizumab will improve progression free survival (PFS) in UPS and related poorly differentiated sarcomas relative to doxorubicin alone.
 KEY SECONDARY OBJECTIVE: I. To assess whether the combination of doxorubicin and pembrolizumab versus (vs) the re-introduction of pembrolizumab in the doxorubicin alone arm at disease progression (i.e., upfront pembrolizumab vs second line pembrolizumab) improves overall survival (OS).
 SECONDARY OBJECTIVES: I. To evaluate the safety and tolerability in each treatment arm.
 II.
 To quantify overall response rate (ORR) and durability of response (DOR) in each treatment.
 OUTLINE: Patients are randomized to 1 of 2 arms.
 ARM A: Patients receive doxorubicin intravenously (IV) over 3-10 minutes or up to 3 hours on day 1 of each cycle.
 Treatment repeats every 21 days for 6 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also receive pembrolizumab IV over 30 minutes on day 1 of each cycle.
 Cycles repeat every 21 days for 2 years in the absence of disease progression or unacceptable toxicity.
 ARM B: Patients receive doxorubicin IV over 3-10 minutes or up to 3 hours on day 1 of each cycle.
 Treatment repeats every 21 days for 6 cycles in the absence of disease progression or unacceptable toxicity.
 At time of disease progression, patients may begin receiving pembrolizumab alone IV over 30 minutes on day 1 of each cycle.
 Cycles repeat every 21 days for 2 years in the absence of additional progression or unacceptable toxicity.
-Patients in both arms also undergo echocardiogram (ECHO) or multigated acquisition (MUGA) scan during screening, as well as standard imaging scans and blood sample collection throughout the study.
+Patients in both arms also undergo echocardiogram (ECHO) or multigated acquisition (MUGA) scan, standard imaging scans and blood sample collection throughout the study.
 After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months in years 2-10.

 Interactive content above is from the official study record on the National Cancer Institute website, cancer.gov.